paulnebel/paulnebel.github.io/_posts/2020-05-01-managing-unknown-unknowns.md

 ---
 title: "De-Rumsfelding, or Managing unknown unknowns"
 meta: "If you're not sure then test to find out.
 If you're sure then test to show how right you are.
 You know what?
 Just test!"
+description: "If you're not sure then test to find out.
+If you're sure then test to show how right you are.
+You know what?
+Just test!"
 categories: Insights Startup
 slug: "managing-unknow-unknowns"
+tag: [assumptions, hypotheses, experiments, "cognitive bias"]
 ---

 I recently spoke with a startup that is looking to shake up the world of short-term renting by filling existing but currently empty properties at the last minute by lowering prices.
 Their premise is that a low price is better than no price.
 Their business model assumes that X% of short-term rental properties remained empty at any one time, a figure easily determined by looking at the statistics coming from their short-term property rental portal of choice.
 Their intention was to increase utilisation of these empty properties by Y%, representing an opportunity valued at £Zm.